-The Greenhouse Gas Industrial Reporting and Control Act (The Act) came into force on January 1, 2016.
+The Greenhouse Gas Industrial Reporting and Control Act (the Act) came into force on January 1, 2016.
 The Act goes much further than previous greenhouse gas (GHG) emissions legislation in the province, providing for the establishment of specific performance standards for industrial facilities or sectors.
 Specifically, the Act takes direct aim at coal-based electricity generation facilities and liquefied natural gas (LNG) facilities, by requiring each of these newly regulated operations to report its GHG emissions and comply with an emissions benchmark.
-Additional performance standards for other industries will likely be adopted at a future date.

 The emissions limit for LNG facilities is 0.16 tonnes of GHG emissions for each tonne of LNG produced by the operator.
 LNG operations include all GHG emissions from the point where gas enters a facility to the point when it is loaded onto a mode of transportation such as a ship or a rail car.
 This appears to capture emissions from ancillary operations to the LNG plants such as “inside the fence” natural gas-fired power generation.

 Much of the legislation’s mechanics are set out in the regulations adopted under the Act, which combine several pieces of existing GHG legislation into a single legislative framework.
 The regulations, like the Act, came into effect in January 2016 and include the following:

 - Greenhouse Gas Emission Reporting Regulation – Requiring industrial operations that emit over 10,000 CO2 equivalent tonnes per year to report their GHG pollution annually to the province.
 Operators who emit over 25,000 tonnes of CO2 per year are required to have their emissions independently verified.
 The regulation also prescribes the compliance reporting requirements.